 Here are my picks for accessories to pack for India.

 A scarf is a staple when visiting India, and you will find that you use it often.
-This scarf is ethically handcrafted in Ethiopia using 100% Ethiopian cotton.
-It’ll be the perfect fabric to keep you warm, cover you up, and protect you from pollution.
+A lightweight fabric will be perfect to keep you warm, cover you up, and protect you from pollution.
 I’d suggest taking two with you.

 Fine Cotton Scarf